UST-QuAntiL/QuantME-UseCases/README.md

 * [AWS Braket Hybrid Jobs Handler](https://github.com/UST-QuAntiL/amazon-braket-hybrid-jobs-handler): A service generating AWS Braket Hybrid Jobs programs for hybrid loops based on corresponding workflow fragments detected by the QuantME Modeling and Transformation Framework.
 * [Script Splitter](https://github.com/UST-QuAntiL/qscript-splitter): A service analyzing Python scripts to detect quantum and classical parts, which are then orchestrated by a generated workflow model.
 * [Pattern Atlas](https://github.com/PatternAtlas): A graphical tool for authoring and visualizing patterns and pattern languages.

+### QUANTICS 2026 - Prototype

+Developing quantum applications remains challenging for domain experts due to the complexity of quantum algorithms, hardware constraints, and implementation-specific requirements.
+To address this challenge, the paper introduces the concepts of domain blocks and domain profiles, enabling domain experts to describe their problems using domain-specific concepts rather than low-level quantum constructs.
+Based on these abstractions, the platform supports AI-assisted selection and composition of suitable quantum algorithms and services, simplifying the development of quantum applications across different domains.

 ### ICWE 2024 - Tutorial

 In this [tutorial](https://link.springer.com/chapter/10.1007/978-3-031-62362-2_45), we show how to model, transform, and execute a quantum workflow manually using the MODULO framework.